Do You Want More Time to Knit?

 Whenever I ask Knitting Nuggets Newsletter subscribers, “What is your biggest knititng struggle?”
 I get variations of the quotes above.

-Time and again, I can practically hear the pleading tone in their words as they decry their lack of time to knit.
+I can practically hear the pleading tone in their words as they decry their lack of time to knit.

 Finding More Time to Knit: the Ever-Present Struggle